extension-js/extension.js/programs/develop/webpack/plugin-browsers/README.md

 ### Quality of life

-- **Dry-run mode**: Skip launching the browser and print the resolved binary and flags.
+- **Dry-run mode**: Skip running the browser and print the resolved binary and flags.
 - **Port fallback**: If the chosen CDP/RDP port is busy, the plugin falls back to a nearby free port.
 - **Safer defaults**: Suppresses `--load-extension` pollution in flags, supports `excludeBrowserFlags`, and warns when using `profile: false`.